VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-token-converter.md

 - `tokenAddressIn` and `tokenAddressOut`: address of the token accepted by the converter in the conversion, and the address of the token sent to the user/wallet from the converter in the conversion
 - `incentive`: percentage used to increase the amount finally sent to the user (see below).
-- `conversionAccess` (see more about private conversions below):
+- `conversionAccess`:
     - `NONE`: Conversion is disabled for the pair
     - `ALL`: Conversion is enabled for private conversion and users
-    - `ONLY_FOR_CONVERTERS`: Conversion is enabled only for private conversion
+    - `ONLY_FOR_CONVERTERS`: Conversion is enabled only for private conversion (see more about private conversions below)
     - `ONLY_FOR_USERS`: Conversion is enabled only for users

 For example, in the `XVSVaultConverter` there would be a configuration entry with these values: